SAP/luigi/docs/authorization-configuration.md

 - **default**: `60` seconds
 #### thirdPartyCookiesScriptLocation
 - **type**: string
 - **description**: is the URL to the page containing third-party cookies support check.
-For details, see [Third-party cookies and silent token refresh section](#Third-party-cookies-and-silent-token-refresh).
+For details, see [Silent token refresh section](#silent-token-refresh).
 #### userInfoFn
 - **type**: function
 - **description**: provides a function to get user information.
 It returns a promise of a **userinfo** object which can contain **name**, **email** and **picture** (value is a URL to the image). **Name** or **email** are displayed in the profile drop-down menu and the user’s profile picture is displayed in the top navigation.